Top 10 Most Famous Foods to Try in Mauritius

 Services: Cold beverages, Sweet drinks, Dessert drinks, Street refreshment stalls.

-Insights: Alouda is one of Mauritius’s most famous traditional drinks, especially popular during hot summer days.
+Alouda is one of Mauritius’s most refreshing and nostalgic beverages, especially popular during hot tropical afternoons.

 9. Vindaye

-A spicy mustard-based curry dish usually prepared with fish or seafood and served with rice.
+A spicy mustard-based curry dish commonly prepared with fish or seafood and served with rice and pickles.

 Average Score: 93 / 100